1989 Tiananmen Square protests and massacre: Reactions

 The Chinese government's response was widely denounced by Western governments and media.

 According to Suisheng Zhao, Asian countries generally remained silent throughout the protests.
-India's government under Prime Minister Rajiv Gandhi responded to the massacre by ordering the state television to offer only the absolute minimum coverage of the incident so as not to jeopardize a thawing in relations with China and to empathize with the Chinese government.
+India's government under Prime Minister Rajiv Gandhi ordered state television to minimize coverage of the events in Beijing so as not to jeopardize a thawing in relations with China and to empathize with the Chinese government.
 The Communist Party of India (Marxist) was the only political party in the world to pass a resolution supporting the crackdown on the Tiananmen Square protests, calling them "an imperialist attempt to internally subvert socialism, [which] was successfully thwarted by the CPC and the PLA."
 South Korea was in the midst of efforts to develop relations with the People's Republic of China and President Roh Tae-woo remained quiet in the aftermath of the crackdown.

 Former United Nations Secretary-General Javier Pérez de Cuéllar expressed great sadness over the event.
 In 1992, he however stated that the crackdown had been exaggerated, and that he received no convincing evidence of widespread killing.

 Cuba, Czechoslovakia, and East Germany, under the Soviet sphere of influence at the time, supported the Chinese government and denounced the protests.

+Amnesty International condemned the prosecution of Hong Kong activists Chow Hang-tung and Lee Cheuk-yan, arguing that it is part of a broader strategy to use national security laws to suppress dissent and erase historical memory of the 1989 Tiananmen Square crackdown.
+Both activists, former members of the disbanded Hong Kong Alliance, have been detained for over four years and face lengthy imprisonment for advocating justice for the victims.
+Amnesty calls for their immediate release, the repeal of the National Security Law, and the protection of the right to peacefully commemorate the Tiananmen massacre.

 Longer-term impact

 Politics

-As the party departed from the orthodox communism it was founded upon, much of its attention was focused on the cultivation of nationalism as an alternative ideology.
-This policy largely succeeded in tying the party's legitimacy to China's "national pride", turning domestic public opinion back in its favor.
+As the CCP departed from the orthodox communism it was founded upon, much of its attention was focused on the cultivation of nationalism as an alternative ideology.
+This policy largely succeeded in tying the party's legitimacy to China's "national pride", turning domestic public opinion back in its favour.

 Support of liberal reform and liberal democracy among intellectuals decreased, and support for conservative cultural politics increased.

-The protests highlighted severe inadequacies in riot control equipment and training among both the Chinese military and police.
-The PLA was not trained or equipped to handle riots, and the few PAP riot control units that were dispatched were insufficient in crowd control.
-Since 1989, efforts have been made to create effective riot control units in Chinese cities increased spending on internal security and to an expanded role for the People's Armed Police in handling protests.
+The protests highlighted severe inadequacies in riot-control equipment and training among both the Chinese military and police.
+The PLA was not trained or equipped to handle riots, and the few PAP riot-control units that were dispatched were insufficient in crowd control.
+Since 1989, efforts have been made to create effective riot-control units in Chinese cities increased spending on internal security and to an expanded role for the People's Armed Police in handling protests.